Logirby/Emotion-Level/Topspin Attacks.md

 I | if this rolled maximum, restore maximum light*0.5

 Cost = Current Maximum Light*1.5.
 Can use Light that doesn't exist.
-See Negative Light effects in LightStarved for more information.
+See [LightStarved](https://github.com/Logirby/Jino-The-Tower-Sheets/blob/main/LightTouched-LightStarved.md) for more information on the implications.

 ---